yantonov/ntfd/README.md

 In other words: it is a launcher with minimalistic HTTP interface.

 #### Idea
-To abstract client from the notification handling details and to provide only the mechanism to trigger notifications.
+To abstract a client from the notification handling details
+and to provide only the mechanism to trigger notifications.

+By the way, it's something similar to [webhook](https://github.com/adnanh/webhook)

 #### Usage